 However, nothing can replace the live presentations with tough questions and answers that led to heated discussions.
 There are several topics and catchphrases that stay in my memory and I will try to cover them below.

 Like in the previous years, the DMN standard once again was a frequently discussed topic.
 While some people complained that DMN is still unknown to many potential customers, others stressed the real-world use of DMN and its supporting tools (even if they do not match the CL3 compliance level).
-I said that in the last few years, the majority of RFPs that BR&DM vendors receive from major potential customers always include DMN related questions.
+To defend DMN’s popularity, I noticed that in the last few years the majority of RFPs we as vendors receive from major potential customers always include DMN related questions.

 Many presenters made concrete suggestions on how to empower DMN further.
 But during the QnA panel on Sep.
 17, Prof. Jan Vanthienen warned that “a standard is always a compromise between easiness and power” and a shift in any direction may dramatically affect its usability.
 I was really glad to hear when in his presentation Jan said that he would limit DMN single-hit and multi-hit policies to maximum one or two.